Vistula–Bug offensive: Battle

-On July 18, the Austro-Hungarian 1st and 2nd Corps crossed the Bug River in the sector of the 8th Army of the Southwestern Front.
+On July 18, the Austro-Hungarian I and II Corps crossed the Bug River in the sector of the 8th Army of the Southwestern Front.
 The Russian 12th Infantry Division was outflanked and pushed back.
 A gap formed between the 19th and 60th Infantry Divisions; Aleksei Brusilov sent the 14th Infantry and 11th Cavalry Divisions there.
-The center and the right flank of the army from 7:00am went on the offensive against the Bug army and partially recaptured the lost trenches.
-However, events in the neighboring 3rd Army forced V. Gorbatovsky at midnight on July 9 to order the withdrawal of the right flank and center of the 13th Army.
+The centre and the right flank of the army from 7 am went on the offensive against the Bug army and partially recaptured the lost trenches.
+However, events in the neighbouring 3rd Army forced V. Gorbatovsky at midnight on July 9 to order the withdrawal of the right flank and centre of the 13th Army.

 In the 3rd Army on the morning of July 18, the commander of the 2nd Siberian Corps Radko Dimitriev, under pressure from the Germans, unexpectedly withdrew troops, which also caused the withdrawal of the 9th Army Corps and the 3rd Caucasian Corps.
-The 6th Austro-Hungarian Corps broke through the Russian positions and took 3,500 prisoners, but suffered significant losses (almost 7,000 men).
+The Austro-Hungarian VI Corps broke through the Russian positions and took 3,500 prisoners, but suffered significant losses (almost 7,000 men).
 Meanwhile, the Russian Guards Corps, the last reserve of the front on the southern flank, was advanced towards the Germans.
 The Germans were stopped, but L. Lesh doubted the possibility of holding an unfortified, accidentally occupied line.
 In the evening, the Germans resumed the offensive, broke through the orders of the 21st Infantry Division, forced the 14th Army and Guards Corps to retreat.
 The Izmailovsky Life Guards Regiment was almost destroyed.
-At night, the defense of the 9th Army Corps was broken through.
+At night, the defence of the 9th Army Corps was broken through.
 M. Alekseyev was forced to allow the 3rd Army to withdraw further.

 The breakthrough was 32 km along the front and 12 km in depth, the Germans from the beginning of the operation captured 16,250 prisoners and 23 machine guns.
 Using the success of their neighbors, the Austro-Hungarian 4th Army pushed back the Russian 4th Army.
 On July 17, the army of Remus von Woyrsch delivered a blow to the Grenadier Corps of the 4th Army with the Landwehr Corps.
 The breakthrough reached 10 km along the front and 6 km in depth.
 On July 18, the Grenadier Corps tried to counterattack, but was driven back, losing only 2,000 prisoners.